webcubed/subwaymap/docs/endpoints.md

 Parameters:

 -   lat (required): latitude
 -   lon (required): longitude

 HTTP details:

 -   Method: GET
 -   Content-Type: text/plain

 ---

+### GET /nearby/subway?lat={lat}&lon={lon}

+-   Purpose: Subway-only variant of nearby.
+Always returns the nearest subway station regardless of distance, with the next 3 arrivals per line.
+-   What it returns (as a single string): Lines like "7 to 34 St-Hudson Yards @ Flushing Main St at 19:30 (16 min) & 19:35 (21 min) & 19:41 (27 min)" for each line serving the nearest station.
+-   Notes: No distance gating; if the nearest station is far, it still returns that station.

+### GET /nearby/bus?lat={lat}&lon={lon}

+-   Purpose: Bus-only variant of nearby.
+Always returns the single nearest bus stop regardless of distance, with the next 3 arrivals per route/destination.
+-   Notes:
+    -   Requires `MTA_API_KEY`.
+    -   If BusTime is unavailable, returns an empty string.

+### GET /nearby/lirr?lat={lat}&lon={lon}

+-   Purpose: LIRR-only variant of nearby.
+Always returns the nearest LIRR station regardless of distance, with the next 3 arrivals (all branches).
+-   Notes: Unlike `/preliminary`, there’s no branch restriction; shows whichever trips stop at that station.

 Operational notes

 -   These endpoints rely on a generated `frontend/stations.json` (and static GTFS) to resolve station locations and map station → platform stop_ids for subway.
 -   If the bus key is missing or upstream APIs are unavailable, the affected section will be omitted, but other sections still return when possible.

 ---

 ## Legacy JSON endpoints

 -   **/by-location?lat=[latitude]&lon=[longitude]**
      Returns the 5 stations nearest the provided lat/lon pair.

 ```javascript
 {